-- 5.48 Promoting sustainable transport choices is important to tackle congestion in Ipswich and its associated disadvantages for businesses, the environment and human health.
+5.475.48 Promoting sustainable transport choices is important to tackle congestion in Ipswich and its associated disadvantages for businesses, the environment and human health.
 It is also important for equality and inclusion, as 27.8% of Ipswich households do not have access to a car or van (2011 Census ONS Table KS404EW) and therefore it is important that public transport services can be sustained through high levels of use.
-Car parking policies are an important tool, alongside other planning and transport measures, to promote sustainable transport choices. - 5.49 At the same time, providing sufficient car parking of good quality in the right places is essential to support the vitality and viability of the Central Shopping Area and enable it to compete with other centres, out of centre shops and Internet shopping. - 5.50 It is important to weigh the need to control car parking in Ipswich town centre with the need to support the town centre economy.
-Ipswich town centre also
+Car parking policies are an important tool, alongside other planning and transport measures, to promote sustainable transport choices.

-- serves a rural hinterland where car ownership is higher and public transport services are less available.
-In the three adjacent districts to Ipswich, the average percentage of households with no car or van available is only 13.1%. - 5.51 The provision of public car parking provision within central Ipswich has been reviewed through a parking study, which will inform the preparation of an Ipswich Parking Strategy.
+- 5.485.49 At the same time, providing sufficient car parking of good quality in the right places is essential to support the vitality and viability of the Central Shopping Area and enable it to compete with other centres, out of centre shops and Internet shopping. - 5.495.50 It is important to weigh the need to control car parking in Ipswich town centre with the need to support the town centre economy.
+Ipswich town centre also serves a rural hinterland where car ownership is higher and public transport services are less available.
+In the three adjacent districts to Ipswich, the average percentage of households with no car or van available is only 13.1%. - 5.51 The provision of pPublic car parking provision within central Ipswich has been reviewed through a parking study, which will inform the preparation of an Ipswich Parking Strategy.at April 2013 was as follows.
+This excludes public on street spaces and long stay parking for employees provided by private companies such as AXA.
 The study identified that central Ipswich contains approximately 6,817 public, off-street car parking spaces in and around the town centre (including 147 disabled spaces).
 Some 4,885 of the spaces within the study area provide the option for long-stay parking with the remaining 1,932 providing for short-stay parking only.
 Pricing mechanisms are used as a disincentive to using short stay car parks for long stay visits. - 5.52 Short stay car parks support the economy of town centre and culture and leisure based activities.
 Through the Local Plan, the aim is to ensure a reasonable supply of conveniently located and reasonably priced spaces.
 Short stay is defined as up to 5 hours.
-Short stay car parks may be located within or outside the central car parking core. - 5.53 Long stay parking is mainly for commuters.
-The aim is to discourage commuting trips from entering the town centre, in order to manage the morning and evening peaks, whilst recognising that there needs to be some supply for those commuters who will only or can only drive (some or all of the time). - 5.54 The emerging findings from the parking study (which does not differentiate future demand in terms of long or short stay) suggest a significant deficit of spaces by 2036 in the vicinity of the railway station and office quarter around Russell Road, the Waterfront and in the north of the town centre. - 5.55 The principle reflected through this policy is to allocate sites to meet the need for additional capacity in locations at the key entry points of the town centre.
-This approach seeks to limit driver 'churn' looking for appropriate spaces and needing to drive across the town centre.
-These could be single sites offering both long and short stay or they could be separate sites, outside the parking core if they are long stay car parks, and inside the core if they are short stay car parks. - 5.56 The policy aims to strike an appropriate balance between providing sufficient, correctly priced car parking to encourage shoppers and visitors into Ipswich town centre, without adding to the burden of congestion or undermining sustainable travel options.
-Whilst short stay temporary car parking has been allowed on a number of sites awaiting redevelopment within the town centre, it is considered that any more would undermine work to encourage mode switching through Travel Ipswich.
-Therefore the policy does not permit additional provision of such car parking. - 5.57 The National Planning Policy Framework states that local authorities should seek to improve the quality of parking in town centres so that it is convenient, safe and secure, alongside measures to promote accessibility for pedestrians and cyclists (see policy SP15). - 5.58 The number of spaces to be provided at the sites allocated will be determined in relation to the delivery of additional floorspace in the town centre for the main town centre uses and spaces being lost to redevelopment.
-Short stay parking is that which provides for shoppers or leisure visitors visiting the town centre for part of a day or evening, whilst long stay parking is whole-day parking for workers.
-The difference is usually established by the location and pricing structure of the car park.
-When designing proposals, consideration should be given to Secured by Design guidance relating to car parks.
+Short stay car parks may be located within or outside the central car parking core. - 5.505.53 Long stay parking is mainly for commuters.
+The aim is to discourage commuting trips from entering the town centre, in order to manage the morning and evening peaks, whilst recognising that there needs to be some supply for those commuters who will only or can only drive (some or all of the time).